Chandrayaan-3: Propulsion module

 The propulsion module carried the lander and rover configuration to a 100 km lunar orbit.
 It was a box-like structure with a large solar panel mounted on one side and a cylindrical mounting structure for the lander (the Intermodular Adapter Cone) on top.

 A few months after the conclusion of the lander portion of the mission, ISRO officials said that the propulsion module was equipped with two radioisotope heating units (RHU), designed and developed by BARC (Bhabha Atomic Research Centre).
 RHUs keep spacecraft at their operational temperature using the decay of radioactive material, to generate electricity to power heaters.
 Chandrayaan-3 project director P Veeramuthuvel said ISRO may use nuclear resources to maintain instruments in future rovers.
 ISRO officials later said the RHUs could not be installed on Chandrayaan-3's Vikram lander and Pragyan rover because it would have increased their mass.
 This reduced their maximum lifespan to 14 Earth days, or 1 lunar day.
+This will serve as a precursor test as ISRO is collaborating with the Indian governmental Department of Atomic Energy for development of RHU & RTG payloads for the future Chandrayaan and Deep space exploration missions.

 On 4 December 2023, ISRO reported that the propulsion module was reinserted into an orbit around the Earth.
 The primary objective of the reinsertion was to allow Earth observations by spectral and polarimetric instruments.
 It remains in operation in a High Earth Orbit.